grepdisc/kindfools/_pages/writeon.md

   write and to be filmed by Just Buffalo Literary Center as part of their Civil Writes Project
 - On Monday, May 20 [The Woven Event](/thewovenevent/) met at Roswell Park’s Community Outreach & Engagement Center at 907 Michigan Ave.
+- On Tuesday, May 21 Rise of WNY hosted our WRITE ON intuitive writing group inspired by "Heavy"